XperiaOverlay/local_manifests/README.md

 # Initialize the CyanogenMod source repository

-enter this in the terminal (without the -------)
+enter this in the terminal
 --------------------
 cd ~/android/system/
 --------------------